 - Other Interviews: If you have any interviews with standard questions and criteria that you're evaluating, add them to the interview kit

-- Grant Job Admin permission to all users that should have access to copy the template to create a new Job
+- Grant Job Admin permission to all users who should have access to copy the template to create a new Job

 - Description: If there is consistent messaging about your company, benefits, or other information, include it in the description box.